 - Touching contaminated surfaces or objects and then touching their mouth or putting a contaminated object into their mouth.

-- Swallowing recreational water contaminate with Shigella (recreational water includes streams, rivers, springs, ponds, swimming pools, hot tubs, Jacuzzis, and water park fountains).
+- Swallowing recreational water contaminated with Shigella (recreational water includes streams, rivers, springs, ponds, swimming pools, hot tubs, Jacuzzis, and water park fountains).

 - Not washing hands after using the bathroom or changing diapers and then eating foods.

 - Engaging in certain sexual practices that may permit fecal-oral transmission.